-Light Feature - Press the large round Light button.
-If the opener lights are off, they will turn on.
-If the opener lights are on, (even in the 4-1/2 minute automatic cycle) they will turn off.
+Light feature: Press the large round Light button.
+If the opener light is off, it will turn on.
+If the opener light is on, (even in the 4-1/2 minute automatic cycle) it will turn off.

 But if you use the Light button to turn the lights on and then activate the opener, the lights will turn off after 4-1/2 minutes.